Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Supplementary Methods

 For our continuous-time branched model on MNIST, we used $\epsilon = 0.005$.
 For our discrete-time branched model on MNIST, we used $\epsilon = 0.001$.
 For our continuous-time branched model on tabular letters, we used $\epsilon = 0.01$.
+For our single-cell RNA-seq dataset, we used $\epsilon = 0.005$.
 These values were selected such that the branch points were not all too close to 0 or $T$.
-For our single-cell RNA-seq dataset, we used $\epsilon = 0.005$.

 The final branch definitions can be found in the Supplementary Figures and Tables.

 For our ZINC250K dataset, we always used a branch point of 0.15.